Procurement Glossary

 Analyzing the company's own purchasing volume in relation to the overall market reveals its negotiation power.
 Procurement Benchmarking enables comparison with market prices and best practices of other companies.

-KPIs for Managing Market Analysis
+Key KPIs for Market Analysis in Procurement

 Risks, Dependencies, and Countermeasures

-Data Quality and Timeliness
+Data Quality and Market Transparency

 Market Analysis in Procurement: Definition, Methods and Application